acjim/AcmacsDesktop/README.md

 ```sh
 grunt build
 ```
+To prevent errors, you should only build the application on the system you are building it for.
+For example, if you would like to make an ``OSX 32-bit`` build then build it on that specific architecture.

 By default, the app is only built for the platform you are on.
 However, you can provide your desired build targets as parameters:
 ```sh
 grunt build --target=<target>